 I hope you can hear the babbling brooks and smell the wildflowers of Great Smoky Mountains National Park sometime.
 It is truly a national treasure.
 In fact, it is a global treasure.
 I’m fortunate to live just a few hours from this national park.

 Unlike many national parks in the United States, no admission fees are charged for entrance into the Great Smoky Mountains National Park.
 Many families were displaced when the park land was purchased.
 Before agreeing to sell their land to the U.S. Government, those families (most of whom were poor farmers) made the government agree that no admission to the park would ever be charged.

 Since my last blog post, my sister and I spent several days on the coast of South Carolina.
 We enjoyed fresh seafood in Calabash, North Carolina.

 Until my next blog post

-If you’re a writer, I hope you have quality writing time and I hope the algorithms used by Amazon.com are kinder to you than they are to me.
+If you’re a writer, I hope you have quality writing time.

 Thank you for reading my blog.
 You could have spent the last few minutes doing something else, but you chose to read my blog.